Haris16-code/BJH-OS/README.md

   <img src="Assets/screenshot4.PNG" width="300" alt="BJH OS Screenshot 4">
 </p>

 **BJH OS** is a **browser-based operating system** developed using **pure HTML, CSS, and JavaScript** — no frameworks, no backend dependencies ⚙️🚫.
-It’s designed to give you the feel of a real desktop OS, but in your web browser 🖥️✨
+It’s designed to give you real desktop OS, but in your web browser 🖥️✨

 ---